osism/metalbox/README.md

     osism apply httpd
     ```

-14. Transfer the `sonic-broadcom-enterprise-base.bin` file to
-    `/opt/httpd/data/sonic-broadcom-enterprise-base.bin`
+13. Download the SONiC import image from the well known URL, use it as vHDD / virtual
+    media and run the `/opt/configuration/scripts/sonic-import.sh` script (afterwards
+    remove the vHDD / virtual media)

-15. Deploy the dnsmasq service
+14. Deploy the dnsmasq service

     ```
     osism apply dnsmasq
     ```

-16. Deploy the OpenStack services
+15. Deploy the OpenStack services

     ```
     osism apply keystone